tonyhu-x/dotfiles/README.md

 Neovim Typst support (obviously) requires Typst.

 * I made a manual tweak to `typst.vim` to circumvent the SQL filetype problem.

+VimTeX and Typst are configured to use sioyek as the PDF viewer.

 Telescope works better with these: